-The 2013 Rule leaves open the possibility that certain entities excluded from the "covered fund" definition would nonetheless be considered "banking entities" (and therefore subject to the Volcker Rule) based on the interaction between the Volcker Rule's definition of the term "banking entity" and the 2013 Rule's definition of "covered fund."
+The 2013 Rule left open the possibility that certain entities excluded from the "covered fund" definition would nonetheless be considered "banking entities" (and therefore subject to the Volcker Rule) based on the interaction between the Volcker Rule's definition of the term "banking entity" and the 2013 Rule's definition of "covered fund."
 For example, certain funds that are organized outside of the United States and offered to foreign investors may be excluded from the "covered fund" definition, but nevertheless may be subject to the 2013 Rule as "banking entities" if they are controlled by a foreign banking entity.
 These so-called "foreign excluded funds" could thus be subject to more onerous compliance obligations than similarly situated covered funds despite their limited nexus to the United States.

 To address possible unintended consequences and extraterritorial impact of the Volcker Rule, the federal banking agencies released a series of no-action guidance from 2017 to 2019 indicating that the agencies would stay enforcement actions against certain foreign excluded funds-or against foreign banking entities based on attribution of a qualifying foreign excluded fund's activities and investments-until July 2021 (in each case if certain criteria were met).
-The proposal would effectively codify this agency guidance to limit the potential attribution of a foreign excluded fund's activities and investments to a foreign banking entity if the foreign banking entity's sponsorship of or investment in the foreign excluded fund meets the requirements of the so-called "SOTUS" exemption.
+The final rule effectively codifies this agency guidance, exempting the activities of qualifying foreign excluded funds from the Volcker Rule's restrictions on proprietary trading and covered fund activities that would otherwise be applicable to the fund as a "banking entity" if the foreign banking entity's sponsorship of or investment in the foreign excluded fund meets the other requirements of the so-called "SOTUS" exemption.

-Memorandum - January 31, 2020
+Memorandum - June 30, 2020